Amateur rocketry: Notable events

 On May 17, 2004, Civilian Space eXploration Team (CSXT) successfully launched the GoFast rocket which achieved the first officially verified flight of an amateur high-power rocket into space, achieving an altitude of 116 km (72 mi).

 Prior to that, the Reaction Research Society on November 23, 1996, launched a solid-fuel rocket, designed by longtime member George Garboden, to an altitude of 80 km (50 mi) from the Black Rock Desert in Nevada.

 For Series 9, Episode 4 of the BBC's Top Gear, a group of amateur rocketeers were given four and a half months to convert a Reliant Robin into a space shuttle with the assistance of an engineering firm.
 The shuttle used 6 x 40,960 N·s O hybrid motors for a maximum thrust of 8 metric tonnes, making it the most powerful non-governmental rocket launch in Europe.
 Unfortunately, the explosive bolts holding the Robin to the external tank failed to separate, causing it to crash into a nearby hill.

 On 22 March 2007, Embry-Riddle Aeronautical University, Daytona Beach launched the two-staged Icarus rocket from NASA Wallops Flight Facility in Virginia.
-Icarus was designed and built by students from the Embry-Riddle Future Space Explorers and Developers Society.
+Icarus was built by students from the Embry-Riddle Future Space Explorers and Developers Society.
 This vehicle set the world record for highest altitude launch by a student team with an apogee of 37.8 miles (200,000 feet), with a maximum velocity of Mach 4.04.
 It also became the first two-stage student-built sounding rocket to launch from a NASA facility.

 On June 3, 2011, Copenhagen Suborbitals launched the HEAT 1X Tycho Brahe rocket with a capsule containing a test dummy.
 The flight had the wrong trajectory and had to be aborted in-flight (potentially the first in-flight termination of an amateur rocket based on telemetry data and radio command).

 On June 23, 2013, Copenhagen Suborbitals launched the SAPPHIRE-1 rocket with active guidance.
 This rocket reached an altitude of 8.2 km with a horizontal error/drift of 180 m at apogee with respect to the launch platform.
 This launch was also a potential first in amateur rocketry as the first guided rocket launched by amateurs.